lblod/frontend-lokaal-mandatenbeheer/README.md

 [!CAUTION]
 This readme is outdated at this stage.
 It was copied from frontend-lmb and needs to be updated with the changed scope

-Frontend of the loket application
+Frontend of the lokaal mandatenbeheer application

 ## Environment variables